notveitoo/Thesis-Capstone-Project/README.md

 # Intelligent Room Access Using Computer Vision
-The Intelligent Room Access Using Computer Vision is an innovative solution that combines Python Tkinter, MySQL database, and Arduino IDE to create a seamless and efficient system..
+The Intelligent Room Access Using Computer Vision is an innovative solution that combines Python OpenCV, MySQL database, HTML/CSS, PHP and Arduino IDE(C++, Iot)to create a seamless and efficient system.
 Face recognition algorithms are used in this project to reliably identify persons and record their attendance in real-time.
-The system offers easy interaction and navigation for users by employing a user-friendly interface designed using Tkinter.
+The system offers easy interaction and navigation for users by employing a user-friendly interface designed using Python Tkinter.
 The MySQL database serves as a dependable repository for securely preserving attendance records and user information.
 Furthermore, the Arduino IDE connection enables control of the door lock system, providing access to authorized personnel upon successful attendance recognition.
 This project leverages these technologies to provide a complete, secure, and dependable solution for attendance management and door access control.

 To effectively launch the project on your machine, you must follow a few simple steps.
 First, make sure you've installed all of the dependencies listed in the requirements.txt file.
 Next, ensure that you have a MySQL server installed and have a basic understanding of its functions.
 With these prerequisites in place, proceed with the project requirements to establish the necessary database, tables, and declare default data.
 This includes creating the database, specifying the table architecture, and populating it with default data as needed.
 You will be able to successfully launch the project on your machine if you follow these procedures.